turnage/redditproto/readme.md

 See ````protoc --help```` for further guidance.

+# Update Policy

+No breaking changes will be made to redditproto messages as of version 1.0.
+Any message changes will be noted here in the readme.

+* 0.9 -> August 25th, 2015
+* 1.0 -> October 21st, 2015

+# Gophers

 The golang generated code is included to make this package go gettable.
+There are also some utility functions included for parsing Reddit's JSON responses.
+If you're writing a golang utility for Reddit I'd be happy to add things for you!